 After the electrolyte is mixed, it may be tested for specific gravity.
-If the specific gravity is not as desired, it can easily be adjusted by the addition of acid or water.
+If the gravity is not as desired, it can easily be adjusted by the addition of acid or water.
 Be sure to correct the specific gravity reading for temperature.
-(See temperature correction of S.G. reading.)

 When purchasing acid or electrolyte for battery use, "commercial" grade acid should not be used.
-Use "battery" grade sulfuric acid which is free of impurities that may contaminate a battery.
-It is not as expensive as the chemically pure grade, commonly called "Reagent Grade."
+There is a grade that is known as "battery" grade that is free of impurities which may contaminate a battery, and it is cheaper than the chemically pure grade, commonly called "C.P. grade."